Automatic Voter Registration and Modernization in the States

-- 11 states — California, Colorado, Connecticut, Idaho, Iowa, Maine, Minnesota, Montana, New Hampshire, Wisconsin, and Wyoming—plus the District of Columbia currently offer, or have enacted laws which provide for, Election Day registration, allowing eligible citizens to register or update their records on Election Day.
-Three other states — Maryland, North Carolina and Ohio — as well as D.C. have or will soon offer Same Day Registration.
+14 states — California, Colorado, Connecticut, Hawaii, Idaho, Illinois, Iowa, Maine, Minnesota, Montana, New Hampshire, Vermont, Wisconsin, and Wyoming — plus the District of Columbia, currently or will soon permit Election Day registration, which allows voters to register or update their existing registration on Election Day.

-Every State That Has Implemented Elements of VRM Has Saved Money:
+Every State That Has Modernized Registration Has Saved Money:

-- VRM is a modest investment, and it will pay for itself, saving states millions of dollars a year.
+- Modernization is a modest investment, and it will pay for itself, saving states millions of dollars a year.

-- Washington spent about $280K to automate voter registration at DMVs and introduce online registration.
-The Secretary of State’s office saved over $125K in the first year, and the counties saved even more.
+- Washington spent about $280,000 to implement electronic voter registration at DMVs and introduce online registration.
+The Secretary of State’s office saved approximately $176,000 in the first two years, and the counties saved even more.

 - In Maricopa County, Arizona (which includes Phoenix), processing a paper voter registration form costs 83¢, compared to an average of 3¢ for applications received electronically from the DMV or through the online system.